QubesOS/qubes-doc/user/how-to-guides/how-to-use-usb-devices.md

 ../../../devices/pci-0/pci0000:00/0000:00:1a.0/usb3
 ```

+If the output format does not match this example, or you are unsure if it contains the correct BDF address, you can try finding the address using method 2 using the Qube Manager instead.

 Now you see the path and the text between `/pci0000:00/0000:` and `/usb3` i.e. `00:1a.0` is the BDF address.
 Strip the address and pass it to the [`qvm-pci` tool](/doc/how-to-use-pci-devices/) to attach the controller to the targetVM.

 For example, On R 4.0 the command would look something like